James Anthony Tamayo: Priesthood

+Episcopal career

 Auxiliary Bishop of Galveston-Houston

 Pope John Paul II appointed Tamayo as an auxiliary bishop for the Diocese of Galveston-Houston on January 26, 1993.
 He was consecrated at the Sam Houston Coliseum in Houston, Texas, by Archbishop Joseph Fiorenza on March 10, 1993.
 He also became the titular bishop of Ita.As auxiliary bishop, Tamayo served as vicar general of the diocese and episcopal vicar for the Hispanic ministry.

 Bishop of Laredo

 On July 3, 2000, John Paul II appointed Tamayo as bishop of the newly-founded Diocese of Laredo.
 On August 9, 2000, he was installed as its first bishop.

 In 2002, a priest from New York City was arrested in Laredo on rape charges out of New York.
 The district attorney of Kings County in New York said that the Diocese of Laredo was "less than satisfactory" in cooperating with their investigation.
 Tamayo did not explain the circumstances under which the priest had left his diocese.

 As bishop, Tamayo holds the following posts: